Car accident attorney agencies in Utah

 Apart from this, you may also have to depend on uninsured motorist coverage or underinsured motorist coverage if the at-fault party lacks sufficient insurance.

-Because it’s a situation where even one word coming out of your mouth can come back to bite you.
+Even a single statement can be used against you later.
 Their ultimate aim is to decrease what they pay, not defend your case or interests.

 At Cockayne Law, our attorneys can guide you on evidence to preserve and help with complicated legal rules (like Utah’s “50% bar” in modified comparative fault).